matzsoft/sudoku/README.md

 1. Undo/redo is working properly.
 1. Speech verification of puzzles, including abort and restart.
 1. Can check a puzzle for conflicts and display them.
+1. Can check if a puzzle has a solution without showing it.
+1. Can show or hide the puzzle solution.

 ## TODO List
 For now, in no particular order, this is a list of things needed.